 But, for Hodgson, Zaha’s on-pitch instincts are just part of the character that makes the man.
 He elaborates: “He is a generous boy, Wilf.

-“Wilf keeps it quiet, but I often hear from [Player Liaison Officer] Danny Young, little things that he’s done with regards to people around the club - helping them out in various ways financially… He does it for the right reasons, because basically he’s a generous and kind-hearted person.
+“Wilf keeps it quiet, but I often hear from [Player Liaison Officer] Danny Young, little things he’s done with regards to people around the club - helping them out in various ways financially… He does it for the right reasons, because basically he’s a generous and kind-hearted person.

 “We’re very proud of Wilf, of what he’s achieved through the years and I’m sure he’s proud, too.
 It’s nice to see someone who has given so much of his football talent to Crystal Palace Football Club and I think he should be honoured.”